 Once, we met a man who showed us his collection of gems and gold nuggets.
 He collected them during his lifetime and told us stories of how hard fossil seeking is.
 That was on the way to Exmouth in Barradale Free Campground.

-Another day, we found people traveling by camels, and they had great stories to tell.
+Another day, we found people travelling by camels, and they had great stories to tell.
 This comes from our Brisbane to Birdsville trip.

-Lastly, we meet our best friends (Stan and Shirley) on a walking trail in Bungle Bungles!
+Lastly, we met our best friends (Stan and Shirley) on a walking trail in Bungle Bungles!

 The point is you will make a lot of friends along the way.
 To this day, we still keep in touch with some people we met on the track.